 Laura Fair is a historian of Tanzanian urban social, cultural and gendered history.
 Dr. Fair teaches a broad range of courses, from an undergraduate history of Africa through film to graduate seminars on oral history theory, method and praxis.
 She also runs a 30 acre integrated organic farm featuring fruits, vegetables and pasture-raised chickens and sheep.
 Dr. Fair is currently not accepting new graduate students.

 Her first book, Pastimes and Politics: Culture, Community and Identity in Post-Abolition Urban Zanzibar, 1890–1945 (Ohio University Press, 2001), illustrates how former slaves used the social and cultural tools at their command—including music and dance, sex and procreation, Islam, fashion, football, and neighborhood—to demonstrate their freedom from slavery and articulate alternative visions of justice under colonialism.

-The book was widely read and is still commonly taught in both undergraduate and graduate classrooms.
+The book is still commonly taught in both undergraduate and graduate classrooms.
 As one reviewer noted, “This accessible work exposes the complications and the creativity of urban Africans and deserves a wide readership…You can show this book to those unfamiliar with colonial Africa and they will be captivated rather than daunted.”
 Another reviewer called the book “a masterpiece” and a superb example of cultural history.

-She has recently published ‘Drive-In Socialism: Debating Modernities and Development in Dar es Salaam, Tanzania,’ The American Historical Review (2013) 118 (4): 1077-1104.
+Fair has also published ‘Drive-In Socialism: Debating Modernities and Development in Dar es Salaam, Tanzania,’ The American Historical Review (2013) 118 (4): 1077-1104.